Calebh101/localpkg-dart/README.md

 There are also some scripts that can be used with `dart run <script>`:

-- `locakpkg_dart:update`: Update localpkg in the Flutter project.
+- `localpkg:update`: Update localpkg in the Flutter project.